theNewDynamic/oregonsadventurecoast.com/content/sitepages/stay-an-extra-night-save.md

 &nbsp;

+&nbsp;

 ![](/img/fall-15-2023-header-695x322.jpg)

-### Embrace the Beauty of Fall with Our Exclusive 15% Lodging Special!
+### **Make Your Festival Weekend Last a Little Longer**

+After the Bay Area Fun Festival, Annual Prefontaine Run, and Cruz the Coos, why rush home?
+Our local lodging partners are offering special Sunday night discounts so you can extend your stay, relax, and enjoy more of **Oregon’s Adventure Coast**.
+If you’re traveling south, keep in mind that Highway 101 will have a Sunday night detour due to construction — the perfect excuse to stay over, avoid the extra drive, and make your weekend even better.
+Each property’s offer is a little different — listing below for full details and booking information.

-Discover the magic of fall in a destination that promises adventures to invigorate and recharge your soul.
-Book a 2-night getaway at one of our participating lodging properties and unlock our Fall 15% Lodging Special. **Please contact the property directly to make your reservations and get your savings.**
+**Please contact the property directly to make your reservations and get your savings.**

 *Discount is valid October 1, 2024 through November 30, 2024.
 Some restrictions apply and subject to change.*